dawiedenhof/forensic-library/README.md

 # Introduction
 Environment setup to run the analysis for the a project on the Forensic Analytics Server

+When copying this template, please make sure to replace the 'MY_PROJECT' placeholders with your project nane in the text below and in the pyproject.toml file.

 # Installation

 This project uses Poetry for dependency management (and if you want also for virtual environment management).
 If you haven't installed it already please use Poetry's [official docs](https://python-poetry.org/docs/#installation) for instructions.